jedc4xer/covid_visualizations/README.md

 Data Attribution: JHU CSSE COVID-19 Data

-Other capabilities that are not yet implemented include:
+Other capabilities that are not yet fully implemented include:
  - Save a set of states for easy tracking by choosing them, and then saving the list to a file that is checked when the program loads.
 (Partially completed)
  - Display a table with summary statistics
  - Display heat maps, line graphs for a variety of data
  - Improve Graphical Display
+ - Clean up bugs